LIFEHUBBER

 Web automation plus utility skills

-The notable angle is the focus on practical agent capabilities, especially web-agent automation, rather than only prompt templates or a narrow one-skill release.
+The public materials focus on practical agent capabilities, especially web-agent automation, rather than only prompt templates or a narrow one-skill release.

 Availability